-No matter what you choose – internship or no internship – you can’t downplay how important networking is.
+No matter what you choose – internship or no internship – you can’t downplay how important networking or even finding a mentor is.
 Talk to your professors and make friends with people at potential jobs, and you’ll go far as a nurse.

 More Nursing School Resources

 As you make it through nursing school, these resources will help you out so much.
 Check out some of the best tips below.